intro-skipper/skipme.db-plugin/README.md

 library, series, season, or movie, and can share locally saved Intro Skipper timestamps back to SkipMe.db.

+> [!CAUTION]
+> Threatening to bypass restrictions without permission is not a courtesy and will result in service termination.
+> Restrictions are in place due to the bandwidth limitations of the service, not as a means to hoard data.

 ## Requirements

 - Jellyfin 12.0.0-rc2 or newer compatible 12 builds